webyrd/Barliman/README.md

 Screenshot 14 shows a syntactically legal partial definition of `append` in the `Scheme Definition` edit pane.
 Three of the tests are syntactically legal, and are (individually) consistent with the partial definition of `append`; therefore, the text for these tests are shown in black.

 The third test, however, is syntactically incorrect.
-This is because in miniScheme, as in Scheme, `and` is a special form rather than a function, and therefore cannot be passed into the call to `append` as a function.
+This is because in miniScheme, as in Scheme, `and` is a special form rather than a function, and therefore cannot be passed into the call to `append`.
 Since the third test is syntactically illegal, it is shown in purple text.

 #### screenshot 14: